F-1 SEVIS Essentials English Language Program Package Discount - Levels I, II and Day 1 of Level III

 F-1 SEVIS ESSENTIALS – LEVEL III

-This final F-1 SEVIS Essentials workshop focuses on how an F-1 student may regain status following a violation of status as well as an overview of employment.
+This final F-1 SEVIS Essentials workshop focuses on how an F-1 student may regain status following a violation of status as well as employment benefits.
 Participants must have completed F-1 SEVIS Essentials, Levels I and II or have the equivalent knowledge in experience.

 June, President, brings more than 30 years of experience to IETS with a specialty in federal regulations pertaining to F-1 students and compliance issues for higher education.
 She specializes in simplifying complex immigration regulations, policies and procedures for practical application in academic settings.
 In 1988, while serving as Assistant Dean/Director of International Student and Scholar Services at St. John's University, June identified the need for resources and training for administrators in her position.
 She founded IETS in 1990 to fill this need for international educators and to improve the delivery of services in the profession.
 June holds a Master of Arts degree in Student Personnel Administration in Higher and Adult Education from Teachers College, Columbia University.